cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/RunningLocallyIntro.md

 title: Introduction
 ---

-When running the app locally, first choose if you would like to run with mocked data or connect to your cloud data.
+There are a few options when it comes to running the app locally.

+If you are hoping to get up and running quickly, check out the [Getting Started](getting-started) for how to begin, including a command to run for a quick install.
+This will guide you through running the app with your data (for additional details, read on below).

+If you’re not ready to connect your data, no problem - you can [run with mocked data](run-with-mocked-data).

 ### Connecting your Data